top of page

 The Rigger Depot.

 I contacted the Rigger Depot and ordered a pack lacing kit for my BOB T-5 and found them to be exceptionally professional.
-Their parachute packs are perfect, using original parts and materials, but unfortunately out of my price range, due to shipping and customs duty from the West USA, but is still worth every penny.
+Their parachute packs are perfect, but unfortunately out of my price range due to shipping and customs duty from the West USA, but is still worth every penny.
 Who knows, perhaps in the future?

-Now knowing that purchasing an exact copy of the WW2 T-5 Parachute was something that was going to prove expensive, for me personally, it occured to me, perhaps I could make my own?
+Now realising that purchasing an exact copy of the WW2 T-5 Parachute was something that was going to prove expensive, for me personally, it occurred to me, perhaps I could make my own?
 Not as well made, but still look the part.

-I knew how to use a sewing machine and how to hand stitch, so why not?
+I know how to use a sewing machine and hand stitch, so why not?

 Having been given a basic measurement of the pack, I was able to use that, along with dozens of images to make the calculations in order to make up my own schematics and drawings.